Labeeb1234/warehouse_SAP/README.md

 - creating reach pose state
 - creating status checker and logical state monitor class to monitor feedbacks
 - creating on and off states for gripper (done) ---> untested

+### Note:  Check the old model description for more info on those file